flxa/bxslider-4/readme.md

 Known Issue
 -----------

-1. One issue I came accross is that a template that I has installed while testing also included fitvids.js, this shows up as errors in the console but generally doesn't affect the plugin.
+1. One issue I came accross is that a template that I had installed while testing also included fitvids.js, this shows up as errors in the console but generally doesn't affect the plugin.
 This template was [WooTheme's SMPL](http://www.woothemes.com/products/smpl/) template, version 1.1.7.
 I ended up commenting out fitvids from a file called *third-party.js* (just fitvids part, line 20 to 172).
 2. I'll post more issues here if I find them.

 Thanks